gconfs-conferences/csharp-2018/slides.md

 }
 ```

-> - Can we modify the variable in a foreach loop ?
+> - It's is finally clean !
-> - Never do this
+> - One rule: never modify the loop variable in a foreach !

-## Questions ?
+# Questions ?

 # Object Oriented Programming